 \section{Related Work}

-Early UAV-based olfaction systems have focused on gas distribution mapping (GDM), where a predefined flight pattern is used to reconstruct a concentration field and estimate a source location post-hoc.
+Early UAV-based olfaction systems have focused on gas distribution mapping (GDM), where a robot follows a predefined flight pattern to reconstruct a concentration field and estimate a source location post-hoc.
 Burgués et al. \cite{sniffybug-single-burgues19} present a representative example, employing a quadrotor to sample gas concentrations along a sweeping trajectory and infer source location from the reconstructed map.
 While effective for environmental monitoring, such approaches do not perform online source-seeking behavior and require substantial spatial coverage prior to localization.